Below are some common questions we hear from seniors and their families.

-The cost to live at Three Links Manor varies as it is based on 30% of one’s income, with the remainder subsidized by BC Housing.
-Three Links Manor also offers Seniors’ Supportive Housing program to 15 tenants, this program is also subsidized by BC Housing and costs 20% of the residents’ income.
-The Seniors’ Supportive Housing programs offers residents weekly cleaning, daily dinner and a variety of Recreation Programs.
+The rent at Three Links Manor is below the established market rents and qualifying seniors can also apply for the S.A.F.E.R grant through BC Housing.
+Three Links Manor also offers Seniors’ Supportive Housing program to 15 tenants, this program is subsidized by BC Housing and costs 20% of the residents’ income.
+The Seniors’ Supportive Housing programs offers residents weekly cleaning, daily dinner and a variety of Recreation Programs

 The rental rate for the residential care building is based on 80% of one’s income.
-This may vary anywhere from approximately $1104.70 to about $3240.00.
+This may vary anywhere from approximately $1204.90 to about $3448.00 as of Sept 2021.
 This rate includes care, food, standard wheelchairs, rehabilitation and recreation activities at the home.
 It does not include medications not covered by pharmacare, medical escorts to appointments, transports to appointments (ambulance, handyDART, taxi), medical equipment (walkers, specialized wheelchairs), cable or internet charges.

 To apply for a rental unit in our independent living apartment complex, Three Links Manor, click here.